playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 	mut segment_query: Query<&mut SnakeSegment>,
 ) {
 	for mut snake in snake_query.iter_mut() {
-		for segment_id in snake.segments.iter() {
+		// iterate over each entity ID in the `Snake` for segment_id in snake.segments.iter() {
+			// fetch the `SnakeSegment` component for each referenced segment entity
+			// from the segment query.
 			let segment = segment_query.get(segment_id);
 			// ...
 		}